Cult of the Exsanguinated Giraffe

 Speculation about who precisely the CotEG was began immediately; the mediacorps fueled this relentlessly, it being a slow news week.
 The most commonly accepted view was that they were a combination of Superbrights, Freestate transhumanist nanodevelopers, and Libertarian AI's.
 This view was further validated in 3211, when Cyberia released to the galactic community petabytes of heavily encrypted data traffic.
 What little had been decrypted showed that it had been sent between the various members of the CotEG.
 Unfortunately this valuable historical source has continued to resist decryption, the only entities capable of quickly and easily accessing it have so far been reticent.

 True to its word, the Cult began posting innovative and imaginative designs three to four times per year, the most controversial of these being the Warseed in 215 during the successful California Revolt.
 The Warseed is the size of a marble; and was and is capable of constructing any weapon from a particle beam pistol, to a hovertank, to a suborbital interceptor, to an aircraft carrier provided it is supplied with sufficient feedstock.
 Only one aircraft carrier was constructed in this manner by Californian forces, the Bradbury that served with distinction in the defence of San Francisco in July 216 and the battle for San Diego in December of the same year.
-The Warseed was the basis of and is still included in all Warchives throughout the galaxy.
+The Warseed was the basis of the Warchive concept, and a modified form is still included in almost all warchives throughout the galaxy.